-Two adults are required to be present at all practices.
-If you do not have an assistant coach you must get a parent to be present at the field at all times.
-At least one adult must be the same gender as the players on the team.
+Two adult volunteers are required to be present at all practices.
+If only you or your assistant coach can be at practice, an additional registered volunteer must also be in attendance.
+This can be your team manager or an adult referee.
+At least one of the volunteers must be the same gender as the players on the team.
 These requirements are for the safety of both the players and the volunteers.
 Do not compromise on these requirements!

 At the end of practice, make sure that all of your players have been picked up before you leave the practice area.
-NEVER leave a player on the field alone.
+NEVER leave a player on the field alone, and NEVER let a player of any age leave on their own unless you have an AYSO Player General Release from their parents.